4.3 Periods to Be Presented in Pro Forma Financial Information

 underlying assumptions used (e.g., a material change to the consideration

-transferred), including management’s adjustments (if applicable) that would
+transferred), including management’s adjustments (if applicable) (as described

 In addition, a registrant may choose to file updated pro forma financial